pavansingh888/NamasteJS/Notes/23-async await.md

 1. async and await combo is used to handle promises
 2. but before async await how do we used to handle promises, do we really need async await? let compare both:
-3. await can only be used inside an async function & we write await infront of a promise and it resolves the promise.
+3. **await can only be used inside an async function & we write await infront of a promise and it resolves the promise**.
 4. Promise is usualy something which doesn't resolve instantaneously. so lets use setTimeout to mimic that.
 To see the difference between older and and new async await way of handling promise.

 ```javascript